pkts-rs/rscap/pkts-macros/README.md

 ## License

-The source code of this project is made available under the [GNU General Public License, version 2][GPLv2].
+The source code of this project is licensed under either the MIT License or the Apache 2.0 License, at your option.

-Any further inquiries regarding licensing can be made to me[at]nathanielbennett[dotcom].